For your diary: Christmas Bells! 14th December ~ The Snowman 17th December

-We are also hoping to have a ‘Musical Magical Mystery Hunt’ in High Elms.
+We hope very much to have a woodwind concert for the children as soon as possible and we are working on a ‘Musical Magical Mystery Hunt’ in High Elms for next summer.
 This will be a weather-dependent date!
-We are also approaching Bromley council to see how this will pan out but we think it’s going to be great fun!
-Keep your eyes on the page!
+I have approached Bromley council to see how this will pan out so keep your eyes on the page!

 Young Artists Programme

-We are continuing our commitment to including a talented young local musician in as many of our concerts or festivals as possible.
-This year saw young professional trumpeter Louis Barclay; violinist Scott Storey (now co-leader of the NYO) and singer Jonathan Brookes.
+Artists we have heard already include young professional trumpeter Louis Barclay; violinist Scott Storey (now co-leader of the NYO); singer Jonathan Brookes and cellist Nina Kiva, who was the star of the show at our Ukrainian fundraiser.
 Next season we have already confirmed one of our Young Artists – cellist Henry Hargreaves, who is very local indeed having grown up ON Worlds End Lane!

-Festival of Youth!
+Festival of Youth